What Is The Difference Between A Statute And A Regulation

 How often are regulations changed?

-Regulations can be updated more frequently than statutes, but agencies must follow strict procedural requirements, including public notice and justification for changes It's one of those things that adds up.
-Took long enough..
+Regulations can be updated more frequently than statutes, but agencies must follow strict procedural requirements, including public notice and justification for changes That's the part that actually makes a difference.
+Turns out it matters..

 Are regulations enforceable in court?

 Yes.
 Both statutes and regulations are enforceable, but regulations derive their authority from the statutes they support.
-Courts will uphold regulations if they align with statutory intent and comply with legal standards Surprisingly effective..
+Courts will uphold regulations if they align with statutory intent and comply with legal standards Nothing fancy..

 What happens if a statute and regulation conflict?